vivishno/arm_deploy/README.md

 name: 'Azure ARM Deploy'
 description: 'Deploys an azure arm template to azure at a resource group level'
 inputs:
+  scope:
+    description: 'Scope of deployment either of these < resource_group, subscription, management_group, tenant >'
+    required: true
+  location:
+    description: 'location where deployment has to happen: NOt required if deployment on resource group '
+    required: true
   resource_group:
-    description: 'Resource group on which the resource has to be deployed'
+    description: 'Resource group on which the resource has to be deployed : required when scope is resource group'
     required: false
+  management_group_id:
+    description: "The management group id to create deployment at : only required when scope is management group"
+    required: false
   mode:
-    description: 'The deployment mode.
-Allowed values: Complete, Incremental.
+    description: 'The deployment mode.Allowed values: Complete, Incremental.
 Default: Incremental.'
     required: false
-    default: 'Incremental'
+    default: ''
   name:
     description: 'The deployment name.'
     required: false